ramintoosi/ROSS/README.md

 - 12GB RAM

 Download the package to a local folder.
 Run matlab and navigate to the folder.
-Then you could easily start Offline Spike Sorter by running “main.mlapp” or typing “main” in the command window.
+Then you could easily start Offline Spike Sorter by running “ross.mlapp” or typing “ross” in the command window.

 ## Usage